Deployment

 and deploy

-which uses a tool called gulp-build-branch to publish the build
+which uses a tool called to publish the build

 directory to a specific remote (staging or production). it creates a new repo inside the build